SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_FM_N+1_Nx8000.md

 # Rohde Schwarz FM N+1 Nx8000

-The **Rohde Schwarz FM N+1 Nx8000** driver is used to display and configure information of the related device.
+The **Rohde Schwarz FM N+1 Nx8000** connector is used to display and configure information of the related device.

 ## About